The Ultimate Guide to Bed Bugs Prevention and Treatment in Singapore

 3. Be mindful when using shared laundry services

-Launderettes and shared laundry services are convenient for people living far from home.
+Launderettes and shared laundry services are convenient for people living far from home or people who do not do their laundry at home.
 However, the convenience does come with a risk of exposing yourself to bed bug infestations.
 Bed bugs may hide in the shared equipment, so do check your washed clothes for signs of bed bugs after using shared laundry services.

 4. Check secondhand furniture and clothes